ted-ncg/labs/14-call-remote-api.md

     int convertToGbp(int amount)
     ```

 1. Create a _fake_ version of this service that simply returns `123`.
 We'll write the actual implementation later.
+(Maybe write a test?)

 1. Inject (autowire) the CurrencyService into your Web (Account) Controller.